By Jeff White (jwhite@virginia.edu)

 A similar story played out in the second game.
 Virginia led Florida 5-3 after eight innings and was three outs from victory.
 But a calamitous ninth inning followed for the Cavaliers, who gave up two solo home runs and a walk-off sacrifice fly and lost 6-5 on Friday night.

-The unexpected happens often at this stage of the season, and now two teams who were on the verge of moving into the winners’ bracket will meet in an elimination game Sunday.
+The unexpected happens often at this stage of the season, and now two teams that were on the verge of moving into the winners’ bracket will meet in an elimination game Sunday.
 At 2 p.m.
 ET, Virginia (50-14) takes on TCU (42-23) at Schwab Field.
 Florida (51-15) faces Oral Roberts (52-12) on Sunday night.

 The UVA-TCU winner will play the Florida-Oral Roberts loser in another elimination game Tuesday afternoon.